ImmunoGen Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-ImmunoGen Inc. IMGN, a leader in the expanding field of antibody-drug conjugates (ADCs) for the treatment of cancer, today announced that on January 31, 2022, the compensation committee of the Company's Board of Directors granted non-qualified stock option awards to purchase an aggregate of 525,600 shares of its common stock to four new employees under the ImmunoGen, Inc. Inducement Equity Incentive Plan (the "Inducement Plan").
+ImmunoGen, Inc. IMGN, a leader in the expanding field of antibody-drug conjugates (ADCs) for the treatment of cancer, today announced that on March 31, 2022, the compensation committee of the Company's Board of Directors approved grants of non-qualified stock option awards to purchase an aggregate of 218,500 shares of its common stock to three new employees under the ImmunoGen, Inc. Inducement Equity Incentive Plan, as amended (the "Inducement Plan").
 The stock options were granted as an inducement material to the new employees' becoming employees of ImmunoGen in accordance with Nasdaq Listing Rule 5635(c)(4).

 The Inducement Plan is used exclusively for the grant of equity awards to individuals who were not previously employees of ImmunoGen (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with ImmunoGen, pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.